os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ![](images/platform_study/study_workspace/charts/show_hide_specific_legend.png)

-As seen in the previous subsection with the data tab, the charts (and output data associated) can also be manually validated or unvalidated at a given node in the charts tab, exactly as in the data tab.
+As seen in the previous subsection with the data tab, the charts (and output data associated) can also be manually validated or invalidated at a given node in the charts tab, exactly as in the data tab.

 #### Subsection 3.3.3 Visualisation
 The visualisation exists only at the root node of the study, representing on overview of the study, in different forms: